0

 Tragedy

-Books of this genre, such as William Shakespeare's Hamlet and William Shakespeare's Anthony and Cleopatra, prove that tragedy is not only a way to explore the dark corners of the human soul, but also an opportunity to learn to accept the inevitability of art and the incredible complexity of life.
+Books of this genre, such as William Shakespeare's "Hamlet" and William Shakespeare's "Antony and Cleopatra," prove that tragedy is not only a way to explore the dark corners of the human soul, but also an opportunity to learn to accept the inevitability of art and the incredible complexity of life.

-Tragedy is not only reading, but also an opportunity to think about the meaning of suffering and loss, over the cost of love and betrayal.
-It is designed not only to make us cry, but also to help us understand that human life is a difficult and unpredictable journey, where each step can be the last.
+Tragedy is not only reading, but also the opportunity to reflect on the meaning of suffering and loss, on the cost of love and betrayal.
+It is designed not only to make us cry, but also to help us understand that human life is a difficult and unpredictable journey, where every step can be the last.

 Books of the genre Tragedy